-The contractor's representative must advise the ESB (BSC) representative of all hazardous chemicals intended for use and advise on any hazards posed to ESB personnel or plant.
+The contractor's representative must advise the Electric Ireland representative and customer of all hazardous chemicals intended for use and advises of the hazards posed to Electric Ireland personnel and its customers.
 Safety Data Sheets must be provided for all chemicals, (for approval before use) and appropriate precautions put in place to ensure the safety of those who could be affected by their use.

-Occupational exposure levels shall not exceed those set down in the latest NAOSH Code of 2011 Code of Practice for the Safety, Health and Welfare at Work (Chemical Agents) Regulations SI 619 of 2001, or the UK Health and Safety Executive Guide EH40.
+Occupational exposure levels shall not exceed those set down in the latest NAOSH Code of 2011 Code of Practice for the Safety, health and Welfare at Work (Chemical Agents) Regulations SI 619 of 2001, or the UK health and Safety Executive Guide EH40.